-The title of this piece might sound like a bummer, but it’s one of the most profound teachings of Barry Michels and Phil Stutz, two psychotherapists in Los Angeles who are the authors of the brilliant and easy-to-implement New York Times bestseller, The Tools.
-That presiding belief—that the present doesn’t matter because there’s something better waiting around the corner—is one of the more paralyzing and destructive forces in our lives, and Michels and Stutz offer antidotes (which they call Tools) below for moving past this trap and finding meaning and power in our lives today.
-Their thinking is subtle, so it’s worth reading this at least twice—along with their other pieces for goop: Three Tools to Unpoison Relationships and How to Move Through Pain to Unleash Your Inner Potential.
+The title of this piece might sound like a bummer, but it’s one of the most profound teachings of Barry Michels and Dr. Phil Stutz, two psychotherapists in Los Angeles who are the authors of the brilliant and easy-to-implement The Tools and Coming Alive.
+That presiding belief—that the present doesn’t matter because there’s something better waiting around the corner—is one of the more paralyzing and destructive forces in our lives, and Michels and Stutz offer antidotes (which they call tools) below for moving past this trap and finding meaning and power in our lives today.
+Their thinking is subtle, so it’s worth reading at least twice—along with their other pieces for goop.
+(And you can hear a more extended version of this conversation on the podcast, Bottle Rocket Science.)

 A Q&A with Phil Stutz & Barry Michels